Sureuba/SENG-438-The-Amazing-Group-4/A3/seng438-a3-team4.md

 # 10 Comments/feedback on the lab itself

 Through the lab, we learned a different technique to white box coverage testing.
-It allowed us to throughly explore how to get more coverage on our tests we previously created.
+It allowed us to thoroughly explore how to get more coverage on our tests we previously created.
 It was time consuming, but the outcome was a great learning experience.